Model-independent constraints on generalized FLRW consistency relations with bootstrap-based symbolic regression: Model-independent analyses based on symbolic regression

 For the purpose of making initial, exploratory considerations only, we first generate five bootstrap samples of the mock data by assigning errors in this manner to each sample.
 These samples are used solely to obtain a preliminary sense of how symbolic regression behaves and to design appropriate selection criteria.
 They are not used for validation or for drawing any final scientific conclusions.
 To marginalize over the value of the sound horizon at the baryon drag epoch, $r_s$, we rescale $H$ by $r_{\rm planck}/r_{\rm new}$, where $r_{\rm planck} = 146.995$Mpc and $r_{\rm new}=r_{\rm planck}+ \delta r$, where $\delta r\in[-2,2]$ is drawn from a uniform distribution for each bootstrap sample.

 We then perform symbolic regression on each of these five exploratory bootstrap samples using cp3‑bench and manually inspect the resulting symbolic expressions and their derivatives ($d_A', d_A'', \mathcal{H}'$), comparing them to the exact relations used to generate the samples.
 The purpose of these five samples is exclusively to inform and calibrate the selection criteria.
-Based on their behavior, we find that accurate reconstructions of $d_A, d_A'$ and $d_A''$ are consistently obtained when we enforce the following criteria for retaining symbolic expressions:\\\\ \textbf{\underline{$d_A$ criteria:}} \begin{enumerate}[label=\Roman*)] \item Only consider expressions with reported (by cp3-bench) mean-square-error smaller than or equal to $0.0110$ (in data units). \item Reject all expressions that have clear and strong U or ``check-mark'' shaped first or second derivative. \item Remove expressions that have clear oscillations in part or all of the considered redshift interval. \end{enumerate} The first criterion is typically satisfied by the expressions obtained with AIFeynman, QLattice, ITEA and GeneticEngine.
+Based on their behavior, we find that accurate reconstructions of $d_A, d_A'$ and $d_A''$ are consistently obtained when we enforce the following criteria for retaining symbolic expressions:\\\\ \textbf{\underline{$d_A$ criteria:}} \begin{enumerate}[label=\Roman*)] \item Only consider expressions with reported (by cp3-bench) mean-square-error smaller than or equal to $0.0110$ (in data units). \item Reject all expressions that have clear and strong U or ``check-mark'' shaped first or second derivative. \item Remove expressions that have clear oscillations in part or all of the considered redshift interval. \end{enumerate} Based on the results from the five bootstrap samples we expect that $d_A$ is reproduced well if the mean-square-error is around 0.00110 or below.
+In order to reduce the subjectivity of the procedure for selecting $d_A$ expressions detailed below, we therefore enforce a strict cutoff of mean-square-error of 0.001100.
+This first criterion is typically satisfied by the expressions obtained with AIFeynman, QLattice, ITEA and GeneticEngine.
 While the remaining algorithms would presumably be able to identify expressions fulfilling this criterion after hyperparameter tuning, we proceed using only these four methods through cp3-bench.
 The second and third criteria where introduced in order to avoid curves with highly localized features with steep gradients, as the aim is to find the best large-scale cosmological expressions.
 Note that our criteria are used only to select which expressions to retain among the ``best fit'' expression supplied by each algorithm.
 Each algorithm has its own set of criteria based e.g. on error and complexity for selecting their ``best fit''.